carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 belonging to a structured control flow construct.
 It is also more idiomatic to MLIR system.

-We introduce a `spv.selection` and `spv.loop` op for structured selections and loops, respectively.
+We introduce a `spv.selection` and `spv.mlir.loop` op for structured selections and loops, respectively.
 The merge targets are the next ops following them.
 Inside their regions, a special terminator, `spv.mlir.merge` is introduced for branching to the merge target.